Christians Are Expected to Work (1 Thessalonians 4:9–12; 5:14)Bible Commentary / Produced by TOW Project

 Paul highlights that God expects every Christian who can work to do so (1 Thess.
 4:11–12).
 He exhorts the Thessalonians “to work with [their] hands” (1 Thess.
 4:11) and to “have need of no one” (1 Thess.
 4:12).
 Rather than evading work, the Thessalonian Christians are to be industrious, laboring so as to earn their own living and thereby avoid putting undue burdens on others.
 Being a manual laborer in a Greco-Roman city was a hard life by modern and ancient standards, and the thought that it might not be necessary must have been appealing.
 However, abandoning work in favor of living off the work of others is unacceptable.
 It is striking that Paul’s treatment of the issue in 1 Thessalonians is framed in terms of “brotherly love” (1 Thess.
 4:9).
 The idea is plainly that love and respect are essential in Christian relationships, and that living off the charity of others unnecessarily is unloving and disrespectful to the charitable brother(s) or sister(s) concerned.

-The mandate in Genesis 2:15 (“The Lord God took the man and put him in the Garden of Eden to work it and keep it”) is still in effect.
-The work of Christ has not eliminated or supplanted mankind’s original work, but it has made it more fruitful and ultimately valuable.
-Paul may have the Genesis 2:15 text in view when he refers to the idlers with the Greek adjective, adverb and verb derived from the root atakt- (“disorder”) in 1 Thess.
-5:14; 2 Thess.
-3:6 and 11; and 1 Thess.
-5:7, respectively.
+The creation mandate in Genesis 2:15 (“The Lord God took the man and put him in the Garden of Eden to work it and keep it”) is still in effect.
+The work of Christ has not eliminated or supplanted humanity’s original work, but it has made it more fruitful and ultimately valuable.
+Paul may have the Genesis 2:15 text in view when he refers to the idlers with the Greek adjective, adverb, and verb derived from the root atakt- (“disorder”) in 1 Thessalonians 5:14, 2 Thessalonians 3:6 and 11, and 1 Thessalonians 5:7, respectively.
 These words all portray the idlers’ behavior as disorderly, betraying an “irresponsible attitude to the obligation to work.”
 The order being violated may well be the work mandate in Genesis 2.

-Given the importance of work, Christians are to be the best workers that they can be.
-Failure to work with excellence may bring the Church into disrepute.
+Given the importance of work, Christians are to be the best workers they can be.
+Failure to work with excellence may bring the church into disrepute.
 Many Cynics in the Greco-Roman world abandoned their jobs, and this behavior was widely regarded as disgraceful.
-Paul is aware that when Christians evade their responsibility to work, the standing of the Church as a whole is undermined.
-In 1 Thess.
-4:11–12, Paul is evidently very concerned that society was getting a wrong view of the church.
-In the context of the Greco-Roman world his concern makes a lot of sense, for what was happening in the Thessalonian church not only fell below society’s standards for decency, it also made the charitable Christians look gullible and foolish.
+Paul is aware that when Christians evade their responsibility to work, the standing of the church as a whole is undermined.
+In 1 Thessalonians 4:11–12, Paul is evidently concerned that society is getting a wrong view of the church.
+In the context of the Greco-Roman world his concern makes a lot of sense, for what was happening in the Thessalonian church not only fell below society’s standards for decency, but it also made the charitable Christians look gullible and foolish.
 Paul does not want Christians to fall below society’s standards in regard to work, but rather to exceed them.
-Moreover, by failing to fulfill their proper role within society, these Christians were in danger of stirring up more anti-Christian rumors and resentment.
-Paul is eager that those who persecute the Church should have no legitimate grounds for their hostility.
+Moreover, by failing to fulfill their proper role within society, these Christians are in danger of stirring up more anti-Christian rumors and resentment.
+Paul is eager that those who persecute the church should have no legitimate grounds for their hostility.
 With respect to work, Christians should be model citizens.
 By placing the idlers under discipline, the church would effectively be distancing itself from their defective behavior.